KDE/digikam-doc/getting_started/installation.rst

 .. note::

-    The AppImage provides more options to starts which can be listed with **help** argument from command line.
+    The AppImage provides more options to start which can be listed with **help** argument from command line.

 digiKam on Windows
 -------------------